<Note: This page includes Horror, Thriller, and Psychodrama>

 w/ Roger Watkins, Dennis Crawford, Lawrence Bornman, Janet Sorley, Paul Phillips, Elaine Norcross

-An antisocial ex-con named Terry (the meth-addicted Watkins playing himself, basically) is gonna show ‘em all, he declares.
+An antisocial ex-con named Terry (the meth-addicted Roger Watkins playing himself, basically) is gonna show ‘em all, he declares.
 He hires the perfect snuff film crew: two twisted chicks, a huge thug with a handlebar mustache, and a homely cameraman.
 The first half of LHODES offers a lot of voiceover footage (slaughterhouse shots and a nudie film) but we also get to see a pervy party involving a pornographer whose wife dons blackface and is mercilessly whipped for several minutes by a seemingly retarded man.
 These are the kind of unsympathetic characters who will ‘star’ in Terry’s snuff films.
 Though a woman gets the worst treatment—face sliced up, dismembered alive, then eviscerated—the film crew’s sadism is not so gender-discriminating.
 As Sleazoid Express explains: “Last House is a film within a film motivated by a hate of pornography and the swingers who create it.
 What goes around comes around in the porno underworld, and Terry makes this code his law, filming his targets as they take their last undignified breaths.
 In this sense, ugly as it is, the film is the ultimate sexual revenge movie.”
 Though the title and “It’s only a movie!” tagline are both lifted from Wes Craven’s sickie Last House On the Left (1972), there are no buffoon cops disrupting the tension.
 It’s also far quirkier in its depravity.
 In one scene a man is forced to fellate a deer hoof!
 Avoid the VHS copies still floating around because they are probably cut versions and too dark.
-I ordered an uncut bootleg on DVD from Shocking Video, now sadly closed after many years.
-Officially released DVDs via Amazon are going for $40-$150 but be sure to check the region code.
+I ordered an uncut bootleg years ago from Shocking Video, now sadly closed.
+As of 2018, however, an uncut transfer from 16mm materials is available on DVD.

 The Legend of Boggy Creek (1972) dir.
 Charles B. Pierce